DataDog/documentation/content/en/tracing/guide/tutorial-enable-python-containers.md

 ## Overview

-This tutorial walks you through step by step enabling tracing on a sample Python application that is installed in a container.
+This tutorial walks you through the steps for enabling tracing on a sample Python application installed in a container.
 In this scenario, the Datadog Agent is also installed in a container.

-For other scenarios, including application and Agent on a host, the application in a container and Agent on a host, and applications written in other languages, see the other [Enabling Tracing tutorials][1].
+For other scenarios, including the application and Agent on a host, the application in a container and Agent on a host, and applications written in other languages, see the other [Enabling Tracing tutorials][1].

-For general comprehensive tracing setup documentation for Python, see [Tracing Python Applications][2].
+See [Tracing Python Applications][2] for general comprehensive tracing setup documentation for Python.

 ### Prerequisites